-Sidewalk shall be provided on any existing street along the frontage of the subdivision.
+Sidewalk shall be provided on any existing street within the public right-of-way along the frontage of the subdivision.
 Additional sidewalk may be required, at the discretion of the Director of Engineering, to eliminate gaps in the pedestrian network.